cockroachdb/docs/decimal.md

 When inserting a decimal value:

 - If digits to the right of the decimal point exceed the column's `scale`, CockroachDB rounds to the scale.
 - If digits to the right of the decimal point are fewer than the column's `scale`, CockroachDB pads to the scale with `0`s.
 - If digits to the left and right of the decimal point exceed the column's `precision`, CockroachDB gives an error.
 - If the column's `precision` and `scale` are identical, the inserted value must round to less than 1.

-## Format
+## Syntax

-When inserting into a `DECIMAL` column, format the value as a numeric literal, e.g., `1.2345` or `1`.
+A constant value of type `DECIMAL` can be entered as a [numeric literal](sql-constants.html#numeric-literals).

-Alternately, you can cast a float as a decimal: `CAST(1.2345 AS DECIMAL)`.
-However, note that the precision will be limited to 17 digits in total (both to the left and right of the decimal point).
+For example: `1.414` or `-1234`.

 ## Size

 The size of a `DECIMAL` value is variable, starting at 9 bytes.
 It's recommended to keep values under 64 kilobytes to ensure performance.
 Above that threshold, [write amplification](https://en.wikipedia.org/wiki/Write_amplification) and other considerations may cause significant performance degradation.

 ## Examples